Build-AI-Robot-Basic/Interactive-AI-robot/README.md

-# 🤖 Interactive AI Robot
+# 🤖 Speech controlled Intelligent robot

 ## 📌 Overview
 This project is a simple AI assistant built using Python that can interact with users through both text and voice input.
 It generates responses using basic AI techniques such as speech recognition and text-to-speech, creating a small interactive intelligent agent.